meduzik/deckbuilder/readme.md

 Its main purpose is to help game creators who make lots of changes to their cards and need a fast way to test these changes.

 It is a "magic button" solution for importing data from a data source (currently supports Google Spreadsheets), rendering it in a configurable way on as many sheets as required, then uploading these sheets to the TTS, stacking in order, fixing GUIDs, assigning names and description to individual cards as required.

+You can also use this tool to quickly upload a collection of card images as a deck to the TTS. without going through the process of making card sheets and/or uploading each one individually.
+For an example, see `example/fromimages.xml`.

 # Requirements